Generic Name: anagrelide (an-AG-re-lide)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of heart problems (eg, congestive heart failure; fast, slow, or irregular heartbeat, heart attack) or lung, liver, or kidney problems
+- if you have a history of heart problems (eg, congestive heart failure; fast, slow, or irregular heartbeat; heart attack); electrolyte problems; or lung, liver, or kidney problems

 Some MEDICINES MAY INTERACT with anagrelide.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Sucralfate because it may decrease anagrelide's effectiveness
+- Omeprazole because it may decrease anagrelide's effectiveness